- Project name: Kin

 - No future development roadmap is provided in the white paper.
 Without a development framework, there is no way of knowing what the key milestones are, how long it would for take them to reach those milestones, and no way of holding them accountable.

-Overall, we are neutral on this ICO for flipping and negative on its long-term potential.
+Overall, we are neutral on this ICO for short-term potential and negative on its long-term potential.
 We believe Kin is going to help Kik’s current users learn about crypto, but it won’t help bring in as many new users to Kik as the company thinks.

 Neutral.
 The project has generated a lot of buzz and have several blockchain VC investors backing it.
 However, the VCs got their tokens at a 30% discount.
 It is not specified whether there is a lockup for the tokens held by the VCs.

 In 0x Project’s case, Polychain Capital sold a portion of their tokens just a few days after the ICO.
-If the same thing happens to Kin, it would create selling pressure (VCs are more willing to sell at a lower price because their cost base is lower) and that would make flipping less attractive.
+If the same thing happens to Kin, it would create selling pressure (VCs are more willing to sell at a lower price because their cost base is lower) and that would make the short-term potential less attractive.

 For long-term holding